Front Page

 Variables and Types

-Variables can be declared with the var keyword, and can be given an optional type from the list below.
-If no type is specified, Any is used by default.
+Variables are declared with the var keyword with and an optional type from the list below.
+If no type is specified Any is used instead.

 var answer = 42;